A Guide to the U.S. Joint Commission's National Patient Safety Goals

 MHA Search

 In the Hippocratic Oath, doctors swear to do no harm.
-But a study by Johns Hopkins University estimates that more than a quarter million people die in the US every year as a result of medical error.
-That makes it the third leading cause of death in the country, and it comes at a cost of $20 billion per year.
-Something is clearly wrong.
+But a 2016 study by Johns Hopkins University estimated that more than a quarter-million people died in the US every year as a result of medical error, making it the third leading cause of death in the country, and coming with a cost of $20 billion per year.

 Death due to medical error can be attributed to inadequately skilled staff, an error in judgment, a system defect, or a preventable adverse event.
 In a field as complex as medicine, the chance for error can lie practically anywhere: in a hardware breakdown, in a medication mixup, or in a missed test result.
 Greater safeguards for patients require systemic solutions, like those found in the Joint Commission’s list of National Patient Safety Goals.